IMC Serangoon Garden now open for bookings

 The menopause transition can be an important time to take measures to decrease the risk of cardiovascular disease, such as making positive lifestyle choices, ceasing smoking, trying to be more active and move your body, trying to eat a well-balanced diet, trying to maintain or achieve a healthy weight and developing good sleep habits.

 So, on World Menopause Day 2023, consider your cardiovascular health and arrange for an assessment of your cardiovascular risk.
-One of our Family Medicine doctors or one of our Lifestyle Medicine Board Certified Doctors can organise an in-depth assessment and management plan to improve your cardiovascular health through the menopause transition.
+One of our Family Medicine doctors or one of our GPs additionally trained in Lifestyle Medicine can organise an in-depth assessment and management plan to improve your cardiovascular health through the menopause transition.

 “ Cardiovascular risk represents a lifetime of choices and experiences, but menopause offers the opportunity of a single point in time to step back, take stock, and do all you can toward promoting future cardiovascular health for the rest of your life.”
 Professor Cynthia Stuenkel.